Centre of innovation

 Curtin offers an innovative approach to teaching, research and campus life to solidify our position as an exemplary educational institution on the international stage.

 Creating Greater Curtin – the City of Innovation

 All over the world, there are communities and cities that have developed around thriving universities.
-Drawing inspiration from such examples, we’ve recently embarked on a 20-year master plan to create “Greater Curtin”, which will see our main Bentley campus transformed into a major innovation precinct in the Asia-Pacific region.
+Drawing inspiration from such examples, we’ve recently embarked on a 20-year master plan to create “Greater Curtin”, which will see Curtin Perth, transformed into a major innovation precinct in the Asia-Pacific region.

 The plan will bring together industry, academia and government like never before in Western Australia.
 It will include new transport infrastructure, student accommodation, dedicated spaces and programs to support entrepreneurship, and facilities to encourage new research and industry partnerships.

 In the future, we aim to build a sustainable, economic and cultural community, where you can step across traditional boundaries between lectures, campus activities and social interactions.
 Planned changes will see the development of new facilities, sustainable designs, high-quality public spaces and creative expression supported by the latest technology.

 By 2031, Greater Curtin is expected to contribute $4.5 billion to local and state economies, and generate over 20,000 jobs.
 It will attract 73,000 visitors daily and house 20,000 people, including 8,000 students.

 Developing advanced facilities

 At Curtin, we’re continually adding technology-rich learning environments that immerse students in their course like never before.
 Learning spaces recreate real workplaces to enhance their studies and help them graduate with the experience they need.